Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Additive symmetrization of operators

-where the supremum is taken over all $k$-dimensional subspaces $\mathbb{L}$, $\Pi_{\mathbb{L}}$ is the orthogonal projector onto $\mathbb{L}$ and $\operatorname{Tr}$ denotes the trace functional.
-In virtue of the Liouville trace formula \eqref{EQ: GeneralizedTraceFormula}, trace numbers are infinitesimal analogs of singular values.
-In particular, they provide upper bounds for Lyapunov exponents by applying maximization procedures.
+By virtue of the Liouville trace formula \eqref{EQ: GeneralizedTraceFormula}, trace numbers represent infinitesimal analogs of singular values.
+In particular, they provide upper bounds for Lyapunov exponents by applying certain maximization or averaging procedures, as discussed in Section \ref{SEC: ComputationOfInfExponents}.

 Let $e_{1}, \ldots, e_{k} \in \mathcal{D}(A)$ form an orthonormal basis for a $k$-dimensional subspace $\mathbb{L}$.
 Then